 They are all “Annas.”
 He hardly ventured too far away because it was protected from the gorge winds, on the West side of the house, with food nearby!

 The snow was about three feet (VERY unusual for the Portland Oregon area).
 He found a twig that sprang up high enough it was out of the snow.
 I saw him sitting here quite a bit too!

 And lastly, my husband moved one of our other feeders from a suction cup window feeder, to a higher up location hanging from the eave, that is out of the wind more.
 Even 6 inches made a big difference in the hummingbird’s ability to stay perched and feed.
 You just can’t imagine the winds here until you’ve experienced them.

 About three weeks after this little blast I wrote about, we had a wind storm that rivaled our notorious “Columbus Day Storm” here in Portland in October of about 1962.
 We were out of town, and came back to trees down, fences down, and as we came up one road, street sign after street sign were leveled!
 Intermittent gusts occurring at around 60MPH.

 So the hummers are hard pressed to make it through a winter of these winds.
 Amazing that they don’t fly south, but the Annas stay through.

-Thanks Dawn, for your interesting story and pictures, and for taking care of these tiny birds during a bad winter.
+Thank you, Dawn, for your interesting story, and for taking care of these tiny birds during a bad winter.
 Our hummingbirds, the Ruby-throated, are long gone from the Northeast by the end of September.
 So seeing hummingbirds in the snow is very unusual for us!